 Mix until the chocolate has completely melted and you have a smooth, lump free mixture.
 Tip: If you find stubborn lumps of chocolate in your mixture, heat the bowl over a bain marie (hot water bath) to help melt it completely.

-Line a container with baking paper and pour the chocolate inside.
-Smooth out the top and leave it to reach room temperature before covering and placing in the refrigerator for 3-4 hours.
+Pour the chocolate mixture into your lined container, smooth out the top and leave it to reach room temperature before covering and placing in the refrigerator for 3-4 hours.

 Take the set nama chocolate out of the container and trim the edges (you can eat them as a taste test!).
 Cut into equal pieces and dust with cocoa powder.